GaloisInc/ivorylang-org/pages/software/ivory-overview.md

 by call recursion.
 At this time, the use of forever and recursion are allowed by the Ivory compiler, but these features may be restricted or removed in the future.

-## An Embedded Language

-As discussed, Ivory has several restrictions which make it less expressive than the C programming language.
-On their own, these restrictions would make it quite laborious to build programs in Ivory.
-However, Ivory has been built as an [embedded][] language inside the Haskell programming language.
-This means Ivory programs can be constructed using the Haskell language as a macro language.

-Rather than inventing its own syntax and type system, the Ivory language reuses the syntax and type system of Haskell.
-So, when we refer to programs in the Ivory language, we're really talking about a Haskell value which is constructed using the Haskell library `Ivory.Language`.
-These values can then be interpreted by the Ivory interpreter, or compiled by an Ivory language backend.
-Currently, the Ivory language has a single backend which produces C source files.

-Because Ivory programs use Haskell syntax and types, an Ivory programmer should first have basic familiarity with the Haskell programming language.

 ## Support for Verification